dotnet/csharplang/proposals/params-collections.md

 It doesn't feel reasonable to "compare" collections that are built from different elements.

+>This section was reviewed at [LDM](https://github.com/dotnet/csharplang/blob/main/meetings/2024/LDM-2024-01-29.md#better-function-member-changes)
+>and was approved.

 ### Dynamic vs. Static Binding

 Expanded forms of candidates utilizing non-array params collections won't be considered as valid candidates by the current C# runtime binder.